-A passionate choral clinician and educator, Megan Callaghan McCormick holds a Bachelor of Musical Arts from Pacific Lutheran University, and a Master of Music in Choral Conducting from Central Washington University.
-Ms McCormick is currently the Director of Choral Activities at Bethel High School and cherishes her time as the Artistic Director of the Endolyne Children’s Choir.
+A passionate choral clinician and educator, Megan Callaghan Booth holds a Bachelor of Musical Arts from Pacific Lutheran University, and a Master of Music in Choral Conducting from Central Washington University.
+Megan is currently the Director of Choral Activities at Silas High school and cherishes her time as the Artistic Director with the Endolyne Choirs.

-A Northwest native, Ms. McCormick loves spending time on the water or hiking with her fiancé Sam and their dog Amigo.
-Megan also enjoys photography, embarking on ambitious DIY projects, and all things creative.
+A Northwest native, Megan loves spending time on the water with her husband Sam and their dog Amigo.
+She also enjoys running, embarking on ambitious DIY projects, and all things creative.

 ECC Board of Directors